-Blue Diamond’s Community Giving Program and Good Neighbor Policy reflects our five core values: Act with Integrity; Work as Partners; Delivery Quality Everyday; Innovate; and Play to Win.
+Blue Diamond’s Community Giving Program and Good Neighbor Policy reflects our five core values: Act with Integrity; Work as Partners; Deliver Quality Everyday; Innovate; and Play to Win.

 It is our policy to build meaningful relationships with organizations in the communities in which we do business – Sacramento, Salida and Turlock.
-Of importance to Blue Diamond is the development and investment in these regions by supporting those community organizations that help advance agricultural education, improve the health and wellness of children and families, and develop communities.
+Of importance to Blue Diamond is the development and investment in these regions by supporting those community organizations that help advance agricultural education and improve the health and wellness of children and families.

 - Agricultural Education – Blue Diamond supports programs and projects that provide youth education in the areas of agriculture, including how food is grown, processed, packaged and distributed.

 - Health & Wellness – Blue Diamond supports programs and projects that address hunger, improve nutrition, and increase the overall well-being of youth and families in the community.

 To maximize our impact on our target audience, Blue Diamond cannot accommodate product donation requests for any purpose.